TiagoGOliveira/TiagoFuzz/README.md

-### Hello, I am Tiago Guimarães de Oliveira, computer, environmental and health and safety engineer! 👋
+### Hello, I am Tiago Guimarães de Oliveira, Teacher👨‍🏫, Computer💻, Environmental🌳 and Health and Safety🦺 Engineer! 🤖🎸🥁
+### Interested on Data Science and Machine Learning.

 <!--
 **TiagoFuzz/TiagoFuzz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.